 Suboxone contains buprenorphine and naloxone.
 It is approved by the U.S. Food and Drug Administration (FDA) to treat OUD.

-To prevent patients from abusing Suboxone via injections or snorting, naloxone is added to the formulation.
-Naloxone is an antagonist and prevents abuse by blocking opioids from occupying the receptor in the brain.
-If Suboxone is used in any other way than as prescribed, naloxone enters the bloodstream and blocks the agonist aspect of buprenorphine from inducing a high.
+To prevent patients from misusing Suboxone via injection or snorting, naloxone is added to the formulation.
+Naloxone is an antagonist and prevents misuse by blocking opioids from occupying the receptor in the brain.
+If Suboxone is used in any other way than as prescribed, naloxone enters the bloodstream and stops the agonist aspect of buprenorphine from inducing a high.

 Suboxone is available both as a sublingual film/strip or tablet.
-When applied beneath the tongue or between the cheek and gums, it dissolves in less than 15 minutes.
+When applied beneath the tongue or between the cheek and gums, it dissolves in about 2-5 minutes.
 The effects of Suboxone can last for up to 72 hours.

 Although both Suboxone formulations are equally effective, there are a couple of key differences to keep in mind:

 Suboxone is safe to consume, but like many other medications, it can cause side effects.
-The most common side effects include:
+These are the most common side effects:

-It's important to note that Suboxone may cause opioid withdrawal symptoms when consumed while there are other opioids in the system.
-To avoid this, the medication should be started only under the supervision of a healthcare provider.
+It’s important to note that Suboxone may cause opioid withdrawal symptoms when consumed while there are other opioids in the system.
+Start the medication under the supervision of a health care provider to avoid withdrawal.